yogeshwaranm-turing/amazon-agentic/envs/it_incident_management/tools/interface_1/policy.md

 ### Updating Client Information
 When to use: When client details change or status modifications are required.
-Who can perform: Account managers assigned to the client and system administrators
+Who can perform: Account managers and system administrators
 Pre-checks:
 - Verify client record exists
 - Check user has permission to modify this client's information based on their role and client association